 Our track record proves we are reliable, tenacious, and genuine.
 We build what we say we are going to build and follow through on our promises to residents, partners, and the community.
 CHV prides itself on being an excellent collaborator.

-The commitment and generosity of every one of our team members makes our agency truly transformative for New York City.
+The commitment and generosity of every one of our team members makes our agency truly transformative.

 Joanne M. Oplustil, a Flatbush native, is the President and CEO of CAMBA and CHV.
 She has led CAMBA since 1982 and CHV since its founding in 2005.
 As chief executive officer of an over $180 million, 1,800+-staff social services agency, Joanne is responsible for all aspects of the agency’s management, operational, planning, and development activities, including more than 160 separate economic development, education & youth development, family support services, health services, housing services, and legal services programs serving more than 65,000 vulnerable New Yorkers every year.
 In her tenure as President and CEO, she has raised over $1 billion for supportive services for CAMBA and CHV.